mzahana/d2dtracker_system/docs/kalibr.md

 Once you have the ROS 1 bag, you can use Kalibr toolbox to calibrate your cameras and compute their intrinsics.

-It is recommende to use the Kalibr Docker image to speed up this process and avoiding wasting time on the manual setup process.
+It is recommende to use the Kalibr Docker image to speed up this process and avoid wasting time on the manual setup process.

 Clone the Kalibr repository, and build the docker image
 ```bash